Gobeyn/dumpling/README.md

 - Fix issue where running `dumpling` without any arguments creates and saves a default paper entry.
 - Implement `--filter-tag` and `--list-tags`
 - Show the paper tags in the TUI.
+- Add a way to check if any papers in the `pdf_dir` are not mentioned by the paper information files.

 ## Why Dumpling